Stavoh/GASM_SR_Py/README.md

 - Outputs the reconstructed DNA sequence as a text file.

 This tool is ideal for genome assembly tasks in bioinformatics and computational biology.

+### Layout
+1. DNA sequencing data in the form of a FASTQ file will be used as an input.
+2. The most probable sequence will be computed by the program.
+3. The predicted sequence will be given in the form of a text file as an output.

 ---